 Off-page SEO - acquire more backlinks from reputable sites in your industry to improve your keyword rankings.
 This could be partnerships with other blogs, writing blog posts that gets shared and linked to from large publishers, or getting an included on gift guides.
 This can also help your PR efforts.
 Use Ahref's free plan to manage your backlink campaigns.

-There are a lot of free SEO tools that can help you optimize both your on-page and off-page elements of your SEO strategy.
+There are a lot of free SEO software & tools that can help you optimize both your on-page and off-page elements of your SEO strategy.

 You can also get live recordings of participants going through your site and trying to check out, and then optimize or test things according to what they said was most problematic or unclear.